See also Bibiana’s Google Scholar profile for an account of her publications only.

-Names in bold denote group members; underlined names correspond to supervised MSc students; asterisks (*) indicate undergraduate students and mentees
+Names in bold denote group members; underlined names correspond to supervised PhD and MSc students; asterisks (*) indicate undergraduate students, interns and mentees.

 Under review/In revision